 Moses insisted that he was the only one who could serve the people and that the people liked coming to him.
 Basically, Moses was co-dependent on the people of God.
 It made him feel good.
 But, one detail from this account shows why it wasn't good: Moses' wife, Zipporah and his sons were living with Jethro.
 Moses' busyness for God had separated him from his family.
 This was not good.

-In today's church, you can avoid burnout in ministry.
-But you need to start before the fuse has burned to the end.
+You can avoid burnout in ministry, but you need to start before the fuse has burned to the end.

 Pass Around the Leadership

 As the small-group leader, you can give away responsibility on practically every aspect of your group: leading discussions, opening your home, bringing refreshments, taking prayer requests, following up on new members and absentees, planning social events, pursuing outreach opportunities, recruiting new members.

 The only thing that a leader can't give away is the overall responsibility for the group.
 It's up to you to make sure that things get done, but not to do everything yourself.
 It might be easier to do it yourself.
 You might like doing it yourself.
 But look at what happened to Moses, and don't go there.

 What else are you doing right now?
 Most of us need to work at a job and/or at home.
 We raise our kids.
 Some of us homeschool our kids.
 Then, there are kids' sports (and boy, that can quickly take over your life).

 Beyond activity, you need to consider what changes have taken place recently.
 What is new this year: a job, a home, a baby, reduced income, cub scouts, a major health issue?
 We can only tolerate so much change at a time.
 Fortunately, God made time so that everything wouldn't have to happen all at once.
 Many things you have absolutely no control over.
 But, if you are feeling the stress of change, then opt out of optional changes for now.
 That doesn't mean putting off taking that class or losing weight or buying a new car forever, but put it off for now.
 Maybe wait a year.